Bogong Moth – Nourishment

 Nourishment.
 Nourishing others.
 Storing, finding and giving energy.
 Feasts and celebrations.
 Food cures.
 Night-journeying.
 Transformation.
 Nutrition.
 Giving yourself away.
 Masculinity.

-The bogong moth is a dark brown moth of Eastern Australia, known for its long migrations and as a food source among many Aboriginal peoples due to it being high in fat.
-Plague numbers can occasionally occur, as the female can lay up to 2000 eggs which have a good chance of survival if they're near a sustainable food source.
+The bogong moth is a dark brown moth of Eastern Australia, known for its long migrations and as a food source among many Indigenous Aboriginal peoples of southeastern Australia due to it being high in fat.
+Plague numbers can occasionally occur, as the female can lay up to 2000 eggs which have a good chance of survival if they’re near a sustainable food source.

 In Spring, thousands of bogong moths migrate South where they live in caves, in Autumn they fly back to Canberra.
 Often they get distracted by bright city lights, and thousands can sometimes be seen carpeting the side of a building.
 Bogong moths can invade floodlit buildings to such a degree that alarms can be set off, lifts fail from bogong saturation and air conditioning can become blocked.
 Caterpillars of the bogong moth (called cutworms) are robustly built and considered a pest to crops.
 Bogong moths are eaten by birds, bats, foxes, rats and some possums.